 Every business experiences lean times when more cash seems to be flowing out than in.
-That’s when you are required to make hard choices about the bills to pay now and what can wait.
+That’s when you must make hard choices about the bills to pay now and what can wait.
 Payroll is an operating cost you can’t delay.

 After all, your employees are the lifeblood of your operations, so getting them paid on time is paramount to your company’s growth and success.